 In the U.S., the rising use of single-use plastics has far outpaced our ability to process the waste.
-When compared with the recycling practices of the European Union and developed countries in Asia, the U.S. falls short.
-Yet, because we are all interconnected as co-habitants of the same planet, inaction by any country threatens the global sustainability balance.
+When compared with the recycling practices of the European Union and developed countries in Asia, the U.S. falls short — yet, inaction by any country threatens the global sustainability balance.
 In this blog, we’ll go around the world to highlight countries that have made successful strides in reducing their waste footprint and identify the challenges and opportunities for the U.S.

 The world generates over 2 billion tons of solid waste annually; plastic, paper, cardboard, metal and glass account for more than half of that waste in developed countries.
 The accumulation of waste has been exacerbated by COVID-19, as collection and recycling efforts were curtailed, homebound consumers increased purchases of packaged goods, and plastics played a vital role in promoting social distancing and furthering safety and healthcare.
 While the pandemic has amplified the importance of plastics in our lives, it also has spotlighted the underdeveloped infrastructure of North America’s recycling industry.